Cafe Ohlone by mak-'amham

 We're dreaming big things with a small space.

 Cafe Ohlone by mak-'amham is in the terraced back patio and kitchen space of University Press Books and Musical Offering Cafe at 2430 Bancroft Ave., xučyun (Berkeley).

 Imagine walking through the rushed, urban cityscape of modern Berkeley and entering University Press Books, a charming, iconic bookstore.
 Enjoy its book-filled corridors as you reach the back garden, where Cafe Ohlone is located.
 We have built a space with intentionality, one that reflects who we come from.

-Walking into Cafe Ohlone's door will be a celebration of Ohlone culture; Chochenyo language — the inner East Bay's first language — proudly on the menus, the aromas of Native plants flowering in abundance, resting on our shelves will be functional and beautiful Ohlone baskets, tule mats will be placed in baskets for people to have a seat on our back staircase, and a reclaimed communal redwood table is in the works for a central seating space, in homage to the old villages many of our direct ancestors come from in the redwoods of the Oakland Hills and Carmel Valley.
-Photographs of our family and some of the heroes of the Ohlone community will be displayed, and a fire pit will allow traditional warmth on even chilly East Bay nights.
-We are excited to have deep involvement from the Muwekma Ohlone Tribe, the sovereign Tribe of the East Bay that co-founder Vince Medina belongs to, and for family members and elders from co-founder Louis Trevino's Rumsen Ohlone community to collaborate often allowing us to have a dynamic Ohlone-run space that reflects our Indigenous identity.
+Walking through the door to Cafe Ohlone, you experience a celebration of Ohlone culture; Chochenyo language — the inner East Bay's first language — proudly on the menu, the aromas of Native plants flowering in abundance, rfunctional and beautiful Ohlone baskets resting on the shelves, tule mats placed in baskets for people to have a seat on the back staircase, and a reclaimed communal redwood table in homage to the old villages many of our direct ancestors come from in the redwoods of the Oakland Hills and Carmel Valley.
+Photographs of our family and some of the heroes of the Ohlone community are on display, and a fire pit provides traditional warmth on chilly East Bay nights.
+We are excited to have deep involvement from the Muwekma Ohlone Tribe, the sovereign tribe of the East Bay that co-founder Vince Medina belongs to, and for the collaboration of family members and elders from co-founder Louis Trevino's Rumsen Ohlone community, allowing us to have a dynamic Ohlone-run space that reflects our Indigenous identity.